telerik/fiddler-everywhere-docs/user-guide/live-traffic/rules-builder.md

 www.example.com/Path1/query=somegif.gif // (MATCH)
 ```

 The standard regex implementation also allows using regex variables.
-An example of creating a redirect while using automatically created regex variables can be found in [this KB article]({%slug autoresponder-redirect-traffic%}#redirect-with-regex).
+An example of creating a redirect while using automatically created regex variables can be found in [this KB article]({%slug rulesbuilder-redirect-traffic%}#redirect-with-regex).

 ## Action Strings

-When Fiddler Everywhere identifies a request which matches the Auto Responder **Match** Rule, it automatically bypasses the server and maps it to the **ACTION** mentioned in the ruleset.
-Beyond simply returning files or predefined responses, the __Auto Responder__ can perform some specific actions:
+When Fiddler Everywhere identifies a request which matches the Rules Builder **Match** Rule, it automatically bypasses the server and maps it to the **ACTION** mentioned in the ruleset.
+Beyond simply returning files or predefined responses, the __Rules Builder__ can perform some specific actions:

 | Action String     | Description | Action Type |